-The peer acting as the SASL server MAY announce the SASL mechanism AMQPCBS in the sasl-mechanisms frame body.
+The partner acting as the SASL server MAY announce the SASL mechanism AMQPCBS in the sasl-mechanisms frame body.
 This mechanism integrates AMQP CBS capabilities into the SASL authentication exchange.

 SASL and MIN_MAX_FRAME_SIZE

 As defined in Section 5.31 of [AMQP]: